Scandinavian Working Papers in Economics

 Erika Povea: Dept. of Economics, Norwegian School of Economics and Business Administration, Postal: NHH, Department of Economics, Helleveien 30, N-5045 Bergen, Norway

-Keywords: Multiple-choice tests; answer placement; performance; admissions
+Keywords: Multiple choice questions; standardized tests; answer placement; performance; admissions; higher education

 JEL-codes: C93; D83; I21; I23; I24